-Gurpreet Manes on Internet Security
+Gurpreet Manes on Internet Security and Biometrics.

 When Gurpreet Manes discusses today’s pandemic of security breaches, he realizes that hackers from U.S. adversaries and even domestically are already studying the newest technology to worm into our sensitive data.
 Thus, the CEO of SecuEra jumps to the chase: how we identify ourselves online.
 That is the one place, he says, where hackers can easily access our records — or find themselves up against an impenetrable wall.

 “You can issue identities that are very difficult to falsify,” Manes said.
 “You can assure that authentication verification provides access to only the people that actually have access.
 Most log-ins have user-based passwords or PINs – a single layer.
 That is not true high-end security.
 When you combine that with a biometric like a smart card, voice, fingertips, DNA, or optical identity, the authenticated user only accesses data.”

 SecuEra has firmly established itself as a user-centric solution provider for national IDs and passports, federal and corporate employees, and the healthcare and education industries.
 This also includes pension and retirement plans, Social Security, airport security, SIM cards, payments, and record and identity authentication for hospital and patient records.
 SecuEra is the most established U.S.-owned company for developing identity products, a service for which 80% of solutions come from overseas firms.